MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Applications/Add-MgServicePrincipalTokenSigningCertificate.md

 The startDateTime is set to the same time the certificate is created using the action.
 The endDateTime can be up to three years after the certificate is created.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Add-MgBetaServicePrincipalTokenSigningCertificate](/powershell/module/Microsoft.Graph.Beta.Applications/Add-MgBetaServicePrincipalTokenSigningCertificate?view=graph-powershell-beta)

 ## SYNTAX